telekom-mms/sectpmctl/README.md

   + The only upfront action is to clear TPM and Secure Boot
 * The secureboot datase is completly rebuild with own keys and Microsoft keys for safety reasons
 * Uses and integrates systemd-stub and systemd-boot as bootloader, does not invent a new one
+* Option to forget the lockout authorization password set while TPM provisioning
+* Option to set and forget an endorsement password while TPM provisioning
 * Implemented in bash

 Using a splash screen and the TPM + Password option does not work.
 If that happens you can enter the password blind, it will work.

+## Security and privacy options

+### Lockout authorization password

+Setting the authorization password to a random value without storing it enhances security, because the lockout hierarchy can not be modified without password after TPM provisioning.
+This hierarchy also prevents accidental use of the tpm2_clear command.
+If you know that you need access to the lockout hierarchy, you should remove the option '--forgetlockout' from the 'sudo sectpmctl tpm provisioning' command in the installation section.
+If this option is not set, the lockout password is stored in '/var/lib/sectpmctl/keys/lockout.pwd'.
+You can change this option also at a later time by reinstalling sectpmctl again (see the recovery section for how to do it).

+### Endorsement authorization password

+Setting the endorsement authorization password to a random value without storing it enhances privacy, because the endorsement hierarchy can be used to uniquely identify your device.
+If you know that you need access to the endorsement hierarchy, you should remove the option '--setforgetendorsement' from the 'sudo sectpmctl tpm provisioning' command in the installation section.
+When this option is not set, the endorsement authorization password will be empty.
+You can change this option also at a later time by reinstalling sectpmctl again (see the recovery section for how to do it).

 ## Build and install tpmsbsigntool